Southern Utah University: Academics

-In May 2013, SUU had 8,000 students and 261 full-time faculty members, and another 102 adjunct faculty to give a student/faculty ratio of 20:1.
-SUU admitted 57.3 percent of freshmen that applied, making a total of 1,264 new freshmen in September 2012 boasted an average GPA of 3.5 and an average composite ACT score of 22.95.
-SUU currently boasts a 53 percent graduation rate.

-The University awards associates, bachelor's and master's degrees that are divided into four colleges and two schools.
-A combined total of 140 bachelor's degrees are offered along with 19 master's degrees.
-The University also offers a Doctorate of Clinical Psychology (Psy.D.) which is focused on clinical practices rather than research.
+The university awards associate, bachelor's, and master's degrees organized into four colleges and two schools.
+A combined total of 140 bachelor's degree programs are offered along with 19 master's degree programs.
+The university also offers a Doctorate of Clinical Psychology (Psy.D.) focused on clinical practices rather than research.

-Rankings

-In July 2012 the Council of Public Liberal Arts Colleges recognized SUU, one of only 27 universities in the U.S., as a designated public liberal arts and sciences university.

 Performing and visual arts

 SUU has a large number of performing and visual arts opportunities for students and the local community.
 Students perform more than 250 performances each year and vocal students have won many competitions of the National Opera Association and the National Association of Teachers of Singers.

 The Department of Music is accredited by the National Association of Schools of Music and offers SUU students a wide array of musical opportunities.
 The Department of Theatre Arts and Dance offers two types of degrees and is closely connected with the Utah Shakespeare Festival, which is housed at SUU.